 Rep. Timm Ormsby was born and raised in the heart of Spokane.
 Like his 3rd-district constituents, Timm knows first-hand the value of hard work and the challenges facing working families.
 He is a cement mason by trade, and has been a member of the Operative Plasterers and Cement Masons International Association Local 72 since 1990.
 He is also a past president of Local 72, and has been the business representative for the Northeastern Washington – Northern Idaho Building & Construction Trades Council since 2000.

 In Olympia, Timm serves as vice chair of the House Appropriations Committee – the panel charged with writing the House version of the state’s biennial operating budget.
-He’s also a member of the House Appropriations Subcommittee on Health and Human Services and, fittingly, the House Labor and Workforce Development Committee.
+He’s also a member of the House Labor and Workforce Development Committee.

 Timm served as vice chair of the House Capital Budget Committee for several years, developing the state’s construction budget.
 He is a special appointee to the State Investment Board and the Select Committee on Pension Policy, which he chaired in 2013-14, and is also a special appointee to the Washington State Investment Board.

-Timm, who has served his friends and neighbors with pride since coming to the Legislature in 2003, is married to Kim Ormsby and has three children and three grandchildren.
+Timm, who has served his friends and neighbors with pride since coming to the Legislature in 2003, is married to Kim Ormsby and has three children and four grandchildren.